Mathics3/Mathics3-Rubi/README.md

 # Introduction

-This is a copy of version 4.17 of `Rubi <https://rulebasedintegration.org>`_, a Rule-based Integrator written for WMA.
+This is a copy of version 4.17 of [Rubi](https://rulebasedintegration.org), a Rule-based integration package written for WMA.

-This package is under development.
+This Mathics3 package is under development.

 Mathics-core branch: https://github.com/Mathics3/mathics-core/tree/at-most-one-TimeConstrained

-# Steps
+# Setting up and Running

-First, check-out and install `mathics` in the branch https://github.com/Mathics3/mathics-core/tree/at-most-one-TimeConstrained.
+1. First, check-out and install `mathics` in the branch https://github.com/Mathics3/mathics-core/tree/at-most-one-TimeConstrained.
-Then, follow the steps given below.
+1. Then, follow the steps given below.

         $ git clone git@github.com:Mathic3/Mathics3-Rubi.git
         $ cd Mathics3-Rubi